-\st{Acknowledgments}
+\st*{Acknowledgments}

-The authors of this paper appreciate the instructions of Associate Professor Cheng Gong and the assistance from his graduate student Lingyu Zhuo.
-Besides, this paper received financial support both from National University Students' Innovation and Entrepreneurship Training Program, \emph{Research on Security of Digital Signature (201710285014Z)}, and National Natural Science Foundation of China, \emph{Research on Surface Fibration with Three Singular Fibers (11401413)}.
+The authors of this paper appreciate the instruction by Prof.~Dr.~Cheng Gong.
+This paper received financial support from both National University Students' Innovation and Entrepreneurship Training Program, \emph{Research on Security of Digital Signature (201710285014Z)}, and National Natural Science Foundation of China, \emph{Research on Surface Fibration with Three Singular Fibers (11401413)}.